rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 |     └── mvs_config.json

-The name and location of the `input_folder` is up to the user.
+The name and location of the :code:`input_folder` is up to the user.
 The underlying structure and file names within this folder should not be altered.

 There are two allowed formats to provide input data to the MVS: Json or CSV (comma separated values).

-For the Json format, only the `file mvs_config.json` is required, whereas for the CSV format only the folder `csv_elements` is required.
+For the Json format, only the :code:`file mvs_config.json` is required, whereas for the CSV format only the folder :code:`csv_elements` is required.
-The folder `time_series` is always required, it should contain the timeseries for energy demand or production.
+The folder :code:`time_series` is always required, it should contain the timeseries for energy demand or production.

 The CSV format is more user-friendly to design a local energy system model and the Json format is more compact (the whole model is contained in only one file)

 Csv files: csv_elements folder
 ##############################

-To use the CSV format, each of the following files have to be present in the folder `csv_elements`.
+To use the CSV format, each of the following files have to be present in the folder :code:`csv_elements`.

 Files containting enumeration of energy system's assets (or components):